What is investing?

 If you’re feeling a little more adventurous then you could begin by investing in bonds or stocks.

-If you’re ready to start investing, it's super simple with an app like Plum.
+If you’re ready to get started, we designed the Plum investing app as an easier way to manage investments.
 To learn more about Plum you can check out our website.Download Plum